LOOS WITH VIEWS

 Colorful origami cranes were the inspiration for the 17 restrooms sprinkled throughout Hiroshima Park.
 The bathrooms' outside walls are coated in a glossy paint chosen for easy maintenance, while cutout circles in the concrete exterior allow for plenty of air.

-The large mirrored box isn't just a good place to check if something is in your teeth -- it's also a restroom, where those inside taking a break can watch gazers outside admiring their own reflections in the one-way glass.
+This large mirrored box isn't just a good place to check if something is in your teeth — it's also a restroom, where those inside taking a break can watch gazers outside admiring their own reflections in the one-way glass.
 Designed by artist Monica Bonvicini and called "Don't Miss a Sec," the cube can be more awkward for those inside than out.
 It's difficult to fathom that people staring from the other side can't see in.
 The eye-catching loo was first installed outside London's Tate Britain museum in 2004, and the project has since been transported to various locations around the globe, including Australia's Bondi Beach, by the Unilever Foundation and UNICEF to raise awareness around the issue that millions of people lack access to toilets and proper sanitation.

 To some, this set of two public toilets in Wellington, New Zealand, looks like barnacles clinging to a boat, while others suggest the structures look more like crustaceous sea creatures.
 Either way, the Kumutoto toilets are unique enough to be named one of the world's 10 best public toilets in 2014 by Design Curial.
 While the outside looks extraterrestrial, the inside has all the comforts of a modern bathroom.